ionos-deploy-now/documentation/content/docs/provider.md

-# Guidance for Migrating a Git-Based Project
+# How to migrate your Deploy Now Project

 > Due to the EU Data Act, we are legally obliged to inform you about how you can move to another provider.
 However, we hope you like Deploy Now so much that you stay!